Llorenç Gómez: Career

 As well as continuing to represent Spain, in order to make a full living from the sport, he has also played for numerous club sides in leagues around the world as a sought after player.
 Major clubs include Barcelona (Spain), Kristall (Russia), Lokomotiv Moscow (Russia), Flamengo (Brazil), KP Łódź (Poland), Falfala Kfar Qassem (Israel), Tokyo Verdy (Japan), Catania (Italy) and Artur Music (Ukraine).
-He has tasted international success in the 2015 Mundialito de Clubes, 2015 Euro Winners Cup, 2017 Mundialito de Clubes and 2019 World Winners Cup with each of the first four clubs respectively.
+He tasted international success in the 2015 Mundialito de Clubes, 2015 Euro Winners Cup, 2017 Mundialito de Clubes and 2019 World Winners Cup with each of the first four clubs respectively.

-He regularly wins top scorer and best player awards at the events in which he plays; he has accumulated over 40 individual awards in his career.
+He regularly won top scorer and best player awards at the events in which he played; he accumulated over 40 individual awards in his career.

-In 2018, Llorenç was named as the best beach soccer player in the world at the Beach Soccer Stars awards, ahead of Brazilians, Bruno Xavier and Datiñha.
+In 2018, Llorenç was named as the best beach soccer player in the world at the Beach Soccer Stars awards, ahead of Brazilians, Bruno Xavier and Datinha.
 The commendation was presented to him by his former teammate and idol, Amarelle.
 He collected the award on crutches, having fractured his metatarsal at the Intercontinental Cup.

 Llorenç's third appearance at the World Cup, in 2021, was marred by injury and a red card in Spain's second match versus Tahiti.
-A month later, in a shock announcement on social media, he declared that he was retiring from beach soccer due to the "degenerative" nature of his injuries and the need to prioritise his quality of life.
-Within a fortnight, he was named as the new head coach of the Catalonia regional team.
+A month later, in a shock announcement on social media and still shy of 30 years old, he declared that he was retiring from beach soccer due to the "degenerative" nature of his injuries and the need to prioritise his quality of life.
+Within a fortnight of his retirement, he was named as the new head coach of the Catalonia regional team.
+After a successful campaign as coach of San Javier in the 2022 Women's Euro Winners Cup, Llorenç was then appointed as head coach of Denmark men's national team in 2023 following fruitful negotiations with captain Casper Dorph.
+Llorenç has also founded his own annual youth beach soccer tournament, the "Llorenç Beach Soccer Cup", with the backing of Beach Soccer Worldwide (BSWW).

 Style of play

-Llorenç is known for his finishing ability, technical skills and natural ability at bicycle kicks.
-He is a forward but is known to be versatile and so can play in any outfield position if required.
+Llorenç was known for his finishing ability, technical skills and natural ability at bicycle kicks.
+He was a forward but known to be versatile and so could play in any outfield position if required.
 Fellow Spanish teammate, Dona, says that Llorenç will shoot and score when least expected and will always perform when his team need him to the most.
 He claims to have "learnt everything" about beach soccer from Amarelle.
 He has also been compared to Ronaldinho.
 Llorenç is left-footed.